rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 And yes this can make Bitcoin feel redemptive
- -- but remember, it is only money, it simply depends upon the same foundation that our civilization was born upon.
+ -- but remember, it is only money, it simply depends upon the same foundation that our civilization was born upon
+ (despite the modern degeneracy of of moral and epistemic relativism).

 To *know* if Bitcoin is true, this requires a deeper inquiry.